simonsmedberg/gitwiki/README.md

 # Example:
 git add file1 file2 file3
 ```
+When all the files that you want to commit has been added, you use the `git commit` command to commit the changes.
 ```
 git commit [-a | --interactive | --patch] [-s] [-v] [-u<mode>] [--amend]
                   [--dry-run] [(-c | -C | --fixup | --squash) <commit>]